North Korea transfers remains of Korean War soldiers: White House

 South Korean President Moon Jae-in has said the return of the remains could boost the momentum for the nuclear talks between Pyongyang and Washington.

+The U.N.
+Security Council has unanimously boosted sanctions on North Korea since 2006 in a bid to choke off funding for Pyongyang’s nuclear and ballistic missile programs, banning luxury goods said to include recreational sports equipment.

+The United States has blocked a request by the International Olympic Committee (IOC) to transfer sports equipment to North Korea so its athletes can participate in the Olympic Games, United Nations diplomats said on Thursday.

-Reporting by Eric Beech in WASHINGTON and Joyce Lee in SEOUL Editing by Mohammad Zargham and Paul Tait
+Reporting by Eric Beech and David Brunnstrom in WASHINGTON and Joyce Lee in SEOUL; Editing by Mohammad Zargham and Paul Tait